Blog · Analysis · Last reviewed June 19, 2026

 To summarize is to decide what can be lost.
 That decision is easy when a group chat contains five versions of "see you at 7."
 It is harder when the message contains an apology, a condition, a threat, a joke, a name, a date, a medical detail, a legal deadline, a tone shift, or a warning that only makes sense because of prior history.

 Those are not minor caveats.
 They name the governance problem.
-If a generated summary looks like the notification, users may treat the model's interpretation as the message itself.
-If it is labeled too weakly, the device can convert uncertainty into interface authority.
+If a generated summary looks too much like the original notification, users may treat the model's interpretation as the message itself.
+If the label is too weak, the device can convert uncertainty into interface authority.

 When Urgency Is Delegated